open-policy-agent/opa/docs/content/integration.md

 * The [Go API (GoDoc)](https://pkg.go.dev/github.com/open-policy-agent/opa/rego) returns
   decisions as simple Go types (`bool`, `string`, `map[string]interface{}`, etc.)
-* [WebAssembly](../wasm) compiles Rego policies into WASM instructions so they can be embedded and evaluated by any WebAssembly runtime
+* [WebAssembly](../wasm) compiles Rego policies into Wasm instructions so they can be embedded and evaluated by any WebAssembly runtime
+* Custom compilers and evaluators may be written to parse evaluation plans in the low-level [Intermediate Representation](../ir) format, which can be emitted by the `opa build` command
 * The [SDK](https://pkg.go.dev/github.com/open-policy-agent/opa/sdk) provides high-level APIs for obtaining the output of query evaluation as simple Go types (`bool`, `string`, `map[string]interface{}`, etc.)